COS301-SE-2021/High-Five/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 High Five is a real-time image analysis platform for images and videos taken by drone cameras.
 Users can add and customize the platform with the type of analysis that must be performed.
-Examples include counting cars in a parking lot, property surveillance or mapping, and color depth analysis for agricultural purposes - to name a few.
+Examples include counting cars in a parking lot, property surveillance or mapping.
+The platform allows users to write and upload their own analysis tools.
+A livestream feed from a drone camera can also be analysed through either the system's default tools, or user's custom tools.

 ### Project Links
 * []()[GitHub Project Board](https://github.com/COS301-SE-2021/High-Five/projects/1)